 PLANCK

-Planck is the third generation of satellites to map the CMB, coming after the COBE and WMAP satellites.
+Planck is the fourth generation of satellites to successfully map the CMB, coming after the COBE and WMAP and the Russian Relikt satellites.

-On 21st March 2013 Planck release the first set of cosmological results:
+On 21st March 2013 Planck released the first set of cosmological results.
+Click on the following link to see the data release conference we held at UCSB:

 For more information about the Planck Mission, please visit: